rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

     * it is more concise than if-else
 * logical && operator
     * use it when one side of the ternary operation would return null
+    * but be careful that you don't run into bugs when using multiple conditions
 * switch case
     * verbose
     * can only be inlined with self invoking function